 Related Reading: 4 Tips on Choosing an Egg Donor by a Mother Via Donor Eggs

-One of the first decisions for you to consider is whether having an open or anonymous egg donation is important to you.
+One of the first decisions for you to consider when choosing an egg donor is whether having an open or anonymous egg donation is important to you.
 Are you hoping to meet your egg donor in person?
-Would you like to give the future offspring the opportunity to meet the egg donor when he/she turns 18?
+Would you like to allow the future offspring to meet the egg donor when he/she turns 18?
 Would you like to speak to the egg donor on the phone without revealing any identifying information?